PierreMarchand20/personal_webpage/content/talk/2018_11_27_ljll_student_seminar/index.md

 url_video = ""
 url_code = ""

-# Does the content use math formatting?
-math = true

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 [image]